Farzana Chowdhury: Bangladeshi champion for innovation and entrepreneurship

 Australia Awards alumna Farzana Chowdhury is a woman with many career achievements.
 She is Bangladesh’s first-ever woman CEO in the insurance and financial sector.
 Early this year, she received an award for contributions towards the achievement of the United Nation’s Sustainable Development Goal (SDG) 5 at the ‘She Rockers MyEO Women Summit and SDG Awards 2019’ (SDG 5 relates to gender equality and women’s empowerment).
-In 2017, she also won the ‘Most Dynamic Woman of the Year’ award for succeeding in a leadership position and establishing herself as a role model.
+In 2017, she also won the ‘Most Dynamic Woman of the Year’ award at the Bangladesh Brand Forum for succeeding in a leadership position and establishing herself as a role model.

 Continuing to add to these achievements and her ongoing contribution to Bangladesh, Farzana attended the World Economic Forum’s Annual Meeting of the New Champions (AMNC) in China in July.
 The AMNC is the foremost global summit on innovation and entrepreneurship.
 Under the theme ‘Leadership 4.0 – Succeeding in a New Era of Globalization’, this year the event involved 1500 participants, 100 working sessions and community activities, and opportunities to engage in several new Forum initiatives.
 Among the guest speakers were Li Keqiang, Premier of the People’s Republic of China; Liming Chen, Chairman of IBM Great China Group; and Isabel Wijsen, a youth activist from Indonesia, who recently organised a campaign to get her island of Bali to ban plastic bags.
 In attending the AMNC, Farzana actively demonstrated key attributes of leadership, innovation and her continued clear focus on women’s empowerment.